-Submitting Your Work The lab is due at 11 PM on Monday as usual.
+Submitting Your Work

+The lab is due at 11 PM on Monday as usual.
 When your work is complete you should deposit in the dropoff folder a folder that contains your program and all of the usual files needed by Eclipse.
-Make sure the folder name starts with your last name and contains the phrase "Lab10".
-Also make sure that your name is included in the comment at the top of each Java source file.
+Make sure the folder has your name and lab number on it (if you worked with a partner, include both names).
+Also make sure that your name(s) are included in the comment at the top of each Java source file.